AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-### Unknown errors encountered while pushing events to destination {#unknown-errors}
-When checking a dataflow run, if you obtain the following error message: `Bad request reported while pushing events to the destination.
+When checking a dataflow run, you might see the following error message: `Bad request reported while pushing events to the destination.
 Please contact the administrator and try again.`

 ![Platform UI screenshot showing the Bad request Error.](../../assets/catalog/crm/outreach/error.png)

-To fix this error, verify that the Mapping ID you provided in [!DNL Outreach] for your Platform segment is valid and exists within [!DNL Outreach].
+To fix this error, verify that the [!UICONTROL Mapping ID] you provided in Platform for your [!DNL Outreach] segment is valid and exists in [!DNL Outreach].

 ## Additional resources {#additional-resources}

 The [[!DNL Outreach] documentation](https://api.outreach.io/api/v2/docs/) has details on [Error Responses](https://api.outreach.io/api/v2/docs#error-responses) which you can use to debug any issues.